 Across five African countries, trees contributed to an average 17% of gross income for those households with at least one tree on their land (Miller et al 2016).
 In a meta-analysis of 51 case studies from 17 countries, forest income represented on average 22% of the total income for the population sampled (Vedeld et al 2007).
 The most comprehensive measure of rural environmental income to-date is the Poverty Environment Network (PEN), which household-level surveys at 58 sites, 333 villages, and 7,978 households within tropical or sub-tropical regions of Asia, Africa, or Latin America.
 On average environmental income (cash and subsistence) accounted for 28% of total household income, while this was reduced to 22% if excluding non-forest resources (Angelsen et al 2014).
 Environmental income was found to be only marginally less important than crop income for households, thus emphasizing the reliance on natural resources for rural livelihoods.
 Notably, in absolute numbers, forest income rose for sites with higher income-levels, which shows that forests are not only a resort for the poorest communities.
 However, in relative terms, forest income played a more important role in the livelihoods of the poorest households as a share of total income across sites.
 Across regions, Latin America and Southern Africa are associated with a higher degree of relative forest income, while lower dependency has been found in East Africa and Asia (Vedeld et al 2007).
 For many African sites, this could be explained by a higher reliance on products collected from open savannahs, bushlands, and other non-forest lands.
 For the absolute poorest households living on less than US$1.25 a day, this relationship looks the same: a slightly lower share of forest income, but with a higher reliance on non-forest environmental resources.
 If income from forests were to be excluded from rural livelihood portfolios, it would have a severe effect on poverty rates.
 For the PEN-sites, it would push 9% of the sampled households below the extreme poverty line (Noack et al 2015).

+The data cited demonstrate the overlap between forests and the extreme poor and the relatively high level of dependence on forests for subsistence and cash but do not adequately explain either the persistence of poverty of forest dependent peoples nor the significant potential for poverty reduction forests can play.
+This can be more properly explained by clarifying the significant barriers in place in many parts of the world for the extreme poor to freely access and use forests, to participate in their sustainable management and to take full advantage of the opportunities to trade, market and add value to forests products and environmental services.
+Many of these barriers are particularly difficult for women and marginalized communities.
+For these barriers to be removed, supportive policies are needed to secure tenure and access rights, to help groups to organize, enhance their management planning, improve their ability to access markets, add value and influence decision makers and participate in policy development, implementation and monitoring.
+Much more explicit attention is needed to ensure that forest dependent poor are not excluded from all of the other anti-poverty programmes and opportunities because of the remoteness of their settlements and a long history of efforts by the state and other authorities to prioritize national income and development objectives over local poverty reduction.
+The poor have mostly been seen as the problem not part of the solution.

 Proportion of forests with secure tenure rights for local communities and other forest dependent people